Learning from Leavers: The Power of Exit Surveys -Template

 How to record Job Applicant Interview results

-The template (download button is below) is a way for you to be more diligent in capturing specific feedback from the candidate as it relates to the job description and requirements for the vacancy.
+The downloadable template (below) helps you gather precise feedback from candidates, ensuring their qualifications, experience, and job approach align perfectly with the job’s needs.
 Avoid making decisions about whether or not to hire a person during the interview.
-Instead focus on the gathering the relevant data needed for making those decisions.
-A structured interview record can go a long way towards helping you do just that.
+Instead, focus on gathering the relevant data needed to make those decisions.
+Using a structured interview record can go a long way toward helping you do just that.

 Continue reading “How to record Job Applicant Interview results”